rotheconrad/HeatSeq/README.md

 This option is to accommodate ANI values estimated with other tools.
 Arrange the data into a square matrix and format at a tsv file.

-This matrix can have either 100's along the diagnol (for self matches) from straight ANI values, or it can have 0's if 100-ANI has already computed.
-HeatSeq will auto detect the daignol and respond accordingly.
+This matrix should be actual ANI values with 100's along the diagonal (for self matches) and not 100-ANI with 0's on the diagonal.

 ```bash
 python HeatSeq.py -i files/01_example_fastANI_allV.tsv -o tests/04_example_ANI -dtype ANI